Orbithall/HapticFeedbackCaseFirmware/README.md

 The makefile is configurated to use an arduino as the ISP.

+## Dependencies
+- WinAVR or derivative
+- - avr-gcc
+- - avrdude

 ## Build
-Currently the makefile is defined to program via ArduinoISP.
+Currently the makefile is defined to program the board via ArduinoISP.

-``make clean && make && make program``
+`make clean && make && make program`

 ## TODO List:
 - [ ] fix headers and includes to make new makefile compile the code